Explore this course:

 You can apply for postgraduate study using our Postgraduate Online Application Form.
 It's a quick and easy process.

-Apply nowYou should submit your application by 31 October 2021 to be guaranteed equal consideration with other applicants.
-Later applications will be considered on an individual basis if places are still available.
+This course has a date of equal consideration.
+To be guaranteed equal consideration with other applicants you need to submit your application by Tuesday 31 October 2023.
+Later applications are considered on an individual basis if places are still available.

 +44 114 222 1641